olimal/slack-archive/README.md

 - Install the virtual-courier package.
 - Install dependencies shown in requirements.txt.
 - Ensure that the __Virtual Courier Archive__ application has been installed in the Slack workspace.
 - In the virtual-courier folder, create a file called .env to hold the tokens used to connect to Slack.
+You can use .env.example as a guide.
   ```
   VC_CONNECT_TOKEN="xapp-XXXXXXX"
   VC_BOT_TOKEN="xoxb-XXXXXXX"